What is Craniosacral Therapy?

 Craniosacral Therapy is a constantly evolving field.
 It has its roots in osteopathic medicine, founded in the late 1800s by Dr. Andrew Taylor Still.
 Still developed osteopathy with influence from his Western medical training and Shawnee healing traditions, which emphasized harmony, natural rhythms, and the body’s innate capacity to heal.

 One of Still’s students, Dr. William Garner Sutherland, went on to explore the subtle movements of the cranial bones and developed what became known as cranial osteopathy.
-Later, in the 1970s, Dr. John Upledger expanded and refined this approach, coining the term “Craniosacral Therapy” and opening the work to practitioners outside of osteopathy, such as massage therapists, physical therapists, and other hands-on providers.
+Later, in the 1970s, Dr. John Upledger expanded and refined this approach, coining the term “Craniosacral Therapy,” and opening the work to practitioners outside of osteopathy, such as massage therapists, physical therapists, and other hands-on providers.

 Since then, different schools of Craniosacral work have developed, including Upledger (CST), Biodynamic (BCST), and others — each with its own emphasis and philosophy.